Kyle-Back Models with risk aversion and non-Gaussian Beliefs: Problem Formulation

 \begin{defn} A pair $(H^*,X^*)$ of pricing rule $H^*\in \cH$ and admissible strategy $X^*\in \cA(H^*)$ is an equilibrium if the following conditions are satisfied. \begin{itemize} \item If the informed trader uses the strategy $X^*$, the price process $P_t=H^*(t,X^*_\cdot+Z_\cdot)$ is rational in the sense that it is a $(\cF^m_t)$ martingale with $P_T=\tilde v$ a.s. \item If the market maker quotes the price $P_t=H^*(t,Y_\cdot)$ then $X^*$ is a maximizer for the problem

-\end{itemize} \end{defn} The condition $P_T=\tilde v$ is more restrictive than usual definitions of equilibria in the literature.
-Since the property holds in the equilibrium we construct, we require it in this definition.
+\end{itemize} \end{defn} The condition $P_T=\tilde v$ is more restrictive than usual definitions of equilibria in the literature. {The condition is not an admissibility condition for the strategies of the agents but an additional property of the equilibrium that we construct.
+Thus, we have chosen to include it in our definition. }